contagon/handbook/handbook/9-relief-society.md

 The Relief Society president has the following responsibilities.
 Her counselors assist her.

 * Serve on the ward council.
 She serves as (1) a member of the council who helps address needs in the ward and find solutions and (2) a representative of the Relief Society (see [29.2.5](29-meetings-in-the-church.md#2925-ward-council-meeting)).
-* Lead the Relief Society’s efforts to participate in the work of salvation and exaltation (see [chapter 1](1-work-of-salvation-and-exaltation.md)).
+* Lead the Relief Society’s efforts to participate in God’s work of salvation and exaltation (see [chapter 1](1-work-of-salvation-and-exaltation.md)).
 * Organize and oversee the service of ministering sisters.
 Coordinate ministering assignments with the elders quorum presidency, meeting at least quarterly.
 Seek the bishop’s approval for ministering assignments.
 Hold ministering interviews at least quarterly.
 See [chapter 21](21-ministering.md).
 * Under the bishop’s guidance, counsel with adult members of the ward.
 Only the bishop counsels ward members about matters of worthiness, abuse, and approval to use fast-offering funds.
 See [Counseling Resources](https://www.churchofjesuschrist.org/study/manual/counseling-resources?lang=eng).
 * With the elders quorum presidency, help lead efforts in the ward to invite all to receive the blessings of the gospel (see [8.2.3](8-elders-quorum.md#823-inviting-all-to-receive-the-gospel) and [9.2.3](9-relief-society.md#923-inviting-all-to-receive-the-gospel)).